JuergenGutsch/blog/_source/_posts/2021-08-17-aspnetcore6-minimal-apis.md

 builder.Services.AddControllersWithViews();
 ~~~

-Here you can also add the known services like authentication, authorization, and even MVC Controllers with views
+Here you can also add the known services like authentication, authorization, and even MVC Controllers with views.

 To configure the `Configuration`, `Logging`, `Host`, etc. you also need to access the relevant properties.